-“As a Palestinian refugee based in Antwerp, I feel both Palestinian and Belgian at the same time.
-I don’t think it’s necessary to choose between the two.
-I’m a Palestinian-Belgian or a Belgian-Palestinian.
+“As a Palestinian refugee based in Antwerp, I feel both Palestinian and Belgian at the same time,” she explains.
+“I don’t think it’s necessary to choose between the two.
+I’m a Palestinian-Belgian or a Belgian-Palestinian.”

-“My dream is to see this project become like a real festival.
-I would like to dream big and export this idea outside of Belgium, to other countries, creating exchanges between poets, writers, and musicians – a mix between music and poetry.”
+“Fatena’s Poetry Salon” represents a dream come true.
+Fatena would even like to expand its reach.
+“My dream is to see this project become like a real festival,” she says.
+“I would like to dream big and export this idea outside of Belgium, to other countries, creating exchanges between poets, writers, and musicians – a mix between music and poetry.”

 In 2017, Fatena took part in an unforgettable literary gathering.
 The U.S. Embassy in Belgium nominated her to participate in the “International Writing Residency Program” at the University of Iowa.
 This program provides writers from around the globe with time to produce literary works while also making them part of the intellectual and social life of the university where they are invited to contribute to literature courses there and across the country.